 integrity, positioning, and dep...

-Mondini malformation is an inner ear abnormality, and is often used inappropriately to describe any cochlear abnormality, rather than a specific type of cochlear hypoplasia.
-Thus, most would favour not using the term, except perhaps in cases where the findings exactly match those described by Mo...
+The term is often used inappropriately to describe any cochlear abnormality, rather than a specific type of cochlear hypoplasia.
+Thus, most would favour not using the...

 oral cavity e.g. ranula, mucous retention cysts